ORBIT-Robotics/IsaacLab/source/orbit_xr/tasks/troubleshooting_follow_target.md

 if usd_path not in root_layer.subLayerPaths:
     root_layer.subLayerPaths.append(usd_path)

-# Then auto‑detect prim
 for candidate in ["/icarus_orca", "/Root/icarus_orca", "/ICARUS/icarus_orca"]:
     if stage.GetPrimAtPath(candidate).IsValid():
         prim_path = candidate
         break
 ```

-Sublayering preserves the asset’s absolute paths in the composed stage.

 ---